 Classic French vinaigrette serves as a base that can be customized with herbs (such as basil, parsley, or tarragon), minced garlic, a sweetener, or even a splash of lemon juice for added flavor.

 Yes.
-The recipe doesn't contain any animal products and no products with gluten.
+The recipe doesn't contain any animal products or gluten-containing products.

 Got a minute?
 I'd love for you to dive into the comments and rate this Classic French Salad Dressing.
 Your feedback is invaluable—did you love it?
 Did you make any fun twists?
 Let me know how my directions worked for you so I can keep improving my recipes.
 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.